-Oracle Database
+1.8 Oracle Database

-Oracle Client libraries allow connection to older and newer databases.
+Oracle's standard client-server network interoperability allows connections between different versions of Oracle Client and Oracle Database.
+For certified configurations see Oracle Support's Doc ID 207303.1.
 In summary, Oracle Client 12.2 can connect to Oracle Database 11.2 or greater.
 Oracle Client 12.1 can connect to Oracle Database 10.2 or greater.
 Oracle Client 11.2 can connect to Oracle Database 9.2 or greater.
-For additional information on which Oracle Database releases are supported by which Oracle client versions, please see Doc ID 207303.1.
+The technical restrictions on creating connections may be more flexible.
+For example Oracle Client 12.2 can successfully connect to Oracle Database 10.2.